 Choose the correct frame for your controller [see image].
+If the nexus button [big X in the middle] is surrounded by the face plate you have the modern version.
 The Older & Elite print may have supports hiding in the gap where the paring button is.
 Make sure to remove them.

 .2 layer height (.4 nozzle)

 0 top/bottom layers

 16 walls - makes parts solid and stronger than using infill